omega8cc/boa/docs/MIGRATE-PERCONA8.md

 auto-heals a sick server: it restarts a down `mysqld`, breaks apparent table locks, and kills long-running queries.
 During normal operation that is exactly what you want.
-During a *controlled* database operation it is a race straight into corrupt data — the watchdog cannot tell a deliberate `FLUSH TABLES WITH READ LOCK` cutover, an `innodb_fast_shutdown=0` package upgrade, or an xtrabackup snapshot apart from a genuine hang, and "healing" any of them mid-flight can lose data.
+During a *controlled* database operation it is a race straight into corrupt data — the watchdog cannot tell a cutover's promotion and host-rename database work, an `innodb_fast_shutdown=0` package upgrade, or an xtrabackup snapshot apart from a genuine hang, and "healing" any of them mid-flight can lose data.